SONIC: Supersizing Motion Tracking for Natural Humanoid Whole-Body Control: Results

-For navigation control, \shortname supports velocity commands ranging from 0.0m/s to 6.0m/s, as well as arbitrary direction commands spanning 0 to 360 degrees.
-We employ a critically damped spring model to smooth impractical commands that cannot be achieved by the robot within one motion segment. \shortname achieves scalable, responsive and robust navigation control as shown in the first two rows of \cref{fig:result_kinematic_navigation}. \shortname also supports different styles such as drunken walking, injured walking, happy walking, stealth walking, etc., as shown in the third row of \cref{fig:result_kinematic_navigation}.
-The capacity of the model to generate robust inbetweening motions showcases the flexibility of \shortname, and the potential of more natural human-robot interaction.
+\shortname achieves scalable, responsive, and robust navigation control and supports different styles such as drunken walking, injured walking, happy walking, and stealth walking, as shown in the first two rows of \Cref{fig:result_kinematic}.
+The capacity of the model to generate robust inbetweening motions shows the flexibility of \shortname, and the potential for more natural human-robot interaction.

-\shortname further extends its versatility to interactive entertainment tasks such as boxing, as illustrated in the last two rows of \cref{fig:result_kinematic_navigation}.
-Existing academic solutions~\citep{starke2021neural, won2021control} and industrial approaches~\citep{unitree_boxing} often utilize a limited collection of boxing clips, requiring switching between multiple expert models or action labels.
-This approach leads to discontinuous, unnatural transitions and even pauses. \shortname on the other hand enables much more fluid, responsive, and natural motion generation, while retaining the robot's full freedom of movement throughout the task.
+\shortname further extends its versatility to interactive entertainment tasks such as boxing, as illustrated in the last two rows of \Cref{fig:result_kinematic}.
+Existing academic solutions~\citep{starke2021neural, won2021control} and industrial approaches~\citep{unitree_boxing} often utilize a limited collection of boxing clips, requiring a switch between multiple expert models or action labels.
+This approach leads to discontinuous, unnatural transitions and even pauses. \shortname enables much more fluid, responsive, and natural motion generation while retaining the robot's full freedom of movement throughout the task.

 To enable downstream manipulation or navigation in confined environments, skills such as squatting, kneeling, and crawling are essential.
-As illustrated in \cref{fig:result_kinematic_squatting_crawling}, \shortname supports a rich spectrum of postural modes, including squatting and kneeling, allowing the pelvis height to be smoothly controlled from 0.3m to 0.8m.
-This greatly enhances the agent's reachability and adaptability in scenarios such as teleoperation.
+As illustrated in \Cref{fig:result_kinematic}, \shortname supports squatting, kneeling, and crawling.
+For squatting and kneeling, we allow the pelvis height to be smoothly controlled from 0.3\,m to 0.8\,m.
 For navigation in especially tight spaces, \shortname also enables crawling.
-The robot can move omnidirectionally using its elbows and knees at velocities from 0.0m/s to 0.5m/s.
+The robot can move omnidirectionally using its elbows and knees at velocities from 0.0\,m/s to 0.5\,m/s.